perevalovds/ofxKu/README.md

 * ofxArgs - addon for working with command line arguments, by Pat Long

 ## OS-specific

+ofxKuOsWindows contains the following Windows-specific functions:

-* ofxKuOsWindows contains Windows-specific functions for controlling OpenGL windows (make borderless, set position and size for borderless fullscreen) and console window (hide,show).
+* Controlling OpenGL windows (make borderless, set position and size for borderless fullscreen)
+* Controlling console window (hide,show)
+* Grab screen (GID method)

 ## Logging
 * ofxKuMessageLog - class for output logs on the screen.
 Note: requires ofxFontStash addon for drawing text on the screen.